'The writing is on the wall. Why can't they read it?': Teens aren't getting the Covid-19 vaccine even at clinics meant for them - NewsBreak

 'The writing is on the wall.
 Why can't they read it?': Teens aren't getting the Covid-19 vaccine even at clinics meant for them

-Leaders of the nonprofit Neighbor2Neighbor had high hopes for their Covid-19 Vax to School clinic in Randolph County, Georgia.
+Cuthbert, Georgia (CNN) — Leaders of the nonprofit Neighbor2Neighbor had high hopes for their Covid-19 Vax to School clinic in Randolph County, Georgia.
 Their rural town about 170 miles south of Atlanta has not fully embraced Covid-19 vaccines, but the group's clinics earlier in the year were popular.
-After the county schools temporarily closed due to Covid-19, they knew this one was needed.www.kq2.com
+After the county schools temporarily closed due to Covid-19, they knew this one was needed.www.cnn.com

 Comments / 0